JohnPetere/johnpetere.github.io/UMLReview.md

 ![image](https://user-images.githubusercontent.com/22464805/198877947-6812c17f-cff4-4f87-b819-3d7dcac2cb27.png)

 ### Activity Diagram.
 > Represents what "activities" a user be doing in a specific order.
 Example: A user logins, Correct login goes to user settings page.
+Wrong password does something else.
 ![image](https://user-images.githubusercontent.com/22464805/198878143-5c6fcd1f-096a-42f6-8ffe-da16df8cde06.png)

 ### Sequence Diagram
 > A Sequence diagrams display how a group of functions, database tables, and objects will be used to in a specific transaction.
+In the case bellow, the process is a student enrolling in a seminar.

 ![image](https://user-images.githubusercontent.com/22464805/198878507-c2bf3c3e-6bec-40bf-9781-5f972eee316c.png)
 #### Example Above explained: